Asian Recipes/ Condiments and Sauces/ Curry/ Recipes

 • Toasting Spices Before Grinding – This helps release all the fragrant potential of the spices.
 You can skip it if you really don’t want to toast them first (but for the flavour it adds, it’s well worth it!).

-Yes, you can.
-An easy way to do this is to measure out 2 tbsp portions of paste onto a lined baking tray or silicone ice cube tray.
+If freezing, portion it out first, this will make it much easier to grab the amount you need with dinner.
+We recommend freezing for up to a month or two – any longer and it will start losing it’s flavour and freshness.
+To portion, measure out 2 tbsp of paste onto a lined baking tray or silicone ice cube tray.
 Partially freeze for 30 minutes, then transfer to an airtight container.
 This will stop the portions sticking together, and keep them easily accessible for your next curry!
-Store for up to three months.

-We use Mae Ploy or Maesri brands for green curry paste if we don’t have any homemade curry paste on hand.
+We use Mae Ploy or Maesri brands for green curry paste if we don’t have any homemade on hand.
 May Ploy tends to come in larger containers, but it lasts for a long time so it’s handy to keep in the fridge.
-Maesri paste is available in convenient small size cans suitable for 1-2 batches of curry.
+Maesri paste is available in convenient small size cans suitable for 1-2 batches of curry depending on your spice tolerance.

 Try these amazing recipes next: